olivemckenzie2003/Calculator-C-/README.md

     #include <ctime>: Provides the time function, used to seed the random number generator.

-    using namespace std;: Allows direct usage of standard library names without the std:: prefix.
+    using namespace std;   : Allows direct usage of standard library names without the std:: prefix.

 2. Random Seed Initialization